-What is a Kentucky Colonel?
+What happened to the Kentucky Colonel?

-Kentucky's Goodwill Ambassadors
+Kentucky's Original Goodwill Ambassadors

 The honorary title is warranted through letters patent which grants them the title "Colonel" recognizing them as "Honorable" through a commission as an officer on the governor's staff.
 Colonels optional duties are de facto and extra officio responsibilities of promoting tourism, economic development, participation in community service, fostering the general prosperity of the Commonwealth and projecting Kentucky's image abroad on behalf of the State and the Governor.

-Few people know, but the Kentucky Colonel Commission (Kentucky Colonelcy) actually has its roots in the Commonwealth of Virginia, not in Kentucky, as many assume.
+Few people know, but the Kentucky Colonel Commission (Kentucky Colonelcy) actually has its roots in the Commonwealth of Virginia, not in Kentucky.
 Gov. Patrick Henry Jr. commissioned the first "colonel" to Kentucky County on December 21, 1776.
 It can also be said that the "first" Kentucky colonels were the pioneer statesmen who wrote the Kentucke Magna Charta, which included Colonel Daniel Boone, Colonel Richard Henderson, Colonel James Harrod and ten or more other colonels on May 23, 1775 at the end of the Wilderness Road in Boonesborough.
 We have identified many sources for Kentucky colonels since these early dates, this site is about where we believe it all began leading up to today.
 Traditionally, Common Law colonelcy was granted from one colonel to the next to establish forts, towns and villages to form colonial governments.

+Virginia stopped commissioning colonels honorarily in the 20th century, they still may serve on the governors actual staff.
 "In the Old Dominion statesmen should remember that Commonwealth Colonels are born, not made. " 1898

 Our project here is dedicated to the historic origins of the "Kentucky Colonel" the first and original Kentucky pioneer and a great American cultural icon.
 Our website offers over 750 links to original references from American newspapers, literary works like encyclopedias, books, folklore, fiction and fact that illustrate the idea and how it became such a popular title.
 Kentucky colonels are responsible for most of the Commonwealth's firsts like thoroughbred horses 1775, whiskey in 1780, a university in 1780, 75 of its counties 1777-1851, first hemp crops in 1775-1784, horse racing in 1873, baseball in 1892 and a quartet in 1896.
 Ever since the book, A Kentucky Colonel by Opie Read in 1890, Kentucky colonels became popular across the United States.
 To truly understand how great Kentucky Colonelcy has become you must review our website.

-How to Become a Kentucky Colonel
+How to be a Kentucky Colonel

-All persons who wish to become a Kentucky colonel should read our website as if they are participating in a university level history/sociology course, treat our website like a Kentucky Colonelcy Course.
+All persons who wish to become a Kentucky colonel should read our website as if they are participating in a university level history/sociology course, treat our website like a Kentucky Colonel Course.
 Our upcoming book has all the resources you need to exemplify your honorary standing, start your own independent Kentucky colonels social group or an independent civil society organization in your own state or country.
 We also show colonels how to promote themselves better using their honorable title, while quaint, perhaps corny or even pomperous, is potentially impressive and serves well as an attention getter when it is used at the right moment.
 Read more in our Guide to Kentucky Colonelcy to make sure being a colonel is right for you.
 Also read what people are saying about the Kentucky Colonel Certificate at Indeed Certifications.

-Kentucky Colonelcy [kycolonelcy.us]
+Kentucky Colonelcy (website)

 Kentucky Colonel Nominations